LionelBeato/coatimundis/Week_2/Day_6/OVERVIEW.md

 ## Homework

 ### React homework!
+(Optional)

 1. Lets try out React!
 Use npx create-react-app to start off.
 2. Make a new component that shows your name and add some text about yourself.
+3. Push it to github.

 ## Links